-During the past three years Mr Arkoudis has held, and is currently a director of Gladiator Resources Limited from 19 July 2022.
+During the past three years Mr Arkoudis was a director of Gladiator Resources Limited from 19 July 2022 to 7 August 2023.

 David Chidlow Independent, Non-Executive Director, Technical Director

 Mr Chidlow has an Honours degree in Geology from Southampton University, England, and over 35 years' experience in resource exploration and development.
 The focus of David's career has been providing specialised professional services for developing major resources projects globally.
 David has worked in some of the harshest conditions in the industry including the Southern Highlands of Papua New Guinea, the Libyan Desert, Kuwait, and North Sea oil rigs.